Contact Us Today (424) 372-3112

 California law requires a domestic violence defendant to be present in court where they are served with a criminal protective order.
 The defendant's arraignment on domestic violence charges is an important stage in the process as it allows them to address a criminal protective order issuance with the assistance of their domestic violence lawyer.

-During the arraignment process and with help from their attorney, the defendant might be able to show the alleged victim has no reasonable fear of bodily harm and that issuing a criminal protective order could cause a hardship and the impact of a CPO will separate family members which can cause emotional distress and financial hardship.
+During the arraignment process, and with help from their attorney, the defendant might be able to show that the alleged victim has no reasonable fear of bodily harm and that issuing a criminal protective order could cause hardship.
+The impact of a CPO will separate family members, which can cause emotional distress and financial hardship.

 Factors Considered by the Court to Issue California Criminal Protective Order

-There are a wide variety of factors that are reviews by the judge in order to determine whether to issue a criminal protective order against the defendant.
+There are a wide variety of factors that are reviewed by the judge in order to determine whether to issue a criminal protective order against the defendant.
 These include:

 • The type and serious nature of the alleged crime